uvaldez/tickets-support-platform/README.md

 4. Wait for temporal workflow to process the email.
 5. Refresh the tickets page and you should see the new ticket.
 6. Click on View Details and you can reply, update status, priority and assignee.
+7. If you want to check the temporal workflow you can navigate to http://localhost:8233/

 ## API Documentation
 You can take a look at the api documentation in the swagger ui: http://localhost:3000/api